• English

 2. “Black people in Yasuke’s time owned Japanese slaves and had mistresses”

-3. “Matsudaira Ietada, in the ‘Ietada Diary’, wrote that he was envious of Yasuke’s treatment”
+3. “Matsudaira Ietada, in the ‘Ietada Diary’, appears to show envy towards Yasuke’s treatment”

 Statements 1 and 2 are mentioned consecutively in the same paragraph.
 Here’s the passage (the numbers in parentheses are mine):